Meet the Chef

-Executive Chef Steven Connolly joined the team at the Blue Mermaid Chowder House & Bar in San Francisco adjacent to the Argonaut Hotel, in 2007.
+Executive Chef Steven Connolly joined the team at the Blue Mermaid Restaurant in San Francisco adjacent to the Argonaut Hotel, in 2007.
 Born and raised in Manhattan, New York, Chef Steven's culinary career extends over 30 years.
 His passion for cooking was born in his mother's kitchen, when at a young age he knew he wanted to be a chef.

 After apprenticing with many fine chefs in New York City, Chef Steven found himself Chef of Mezzaluna, one of Manhattan's newest and most upcoming restaurants.
 After a long and successful career with Mezzaluna he decided to move to San Francisco and open his own restaurant called, Venticello, which became a very successful Nob Hill restaurant and is still flourishing today, 19 years later.
 After deciding to start a family Chef Steven moved on to McCormick and Schmick's Seafood Restaurants where he was immediately made Executive Chef of Spanger's in Berkeley for 7 years.
 Soon after another opportunity opened up at the Palomino, an upscale Mediterranean restaurant in San Francisco.

 Q: What Special Award/Recognition are you most proud of?